rmarone/draw-steel-abilities/README.md

 You may have to alter the ability values base on your echantments/wards etc.

+Also adds a compendium of monsters for the director.

 Install into foundry by going to Add on modules > Install module (at the bottom of the screen) and pasting https://github.com/rmarone/draw-steel-abilities/releases/download/1.2.0/module.json and then clicking install, then activate the module in your game

 Future potential feature: